-Roll 1d6 for each melee dice the units involved in a melee.
+Roll 1d6 for each melee dice of the unit.
 Both sides should roll at the same time.
 The score to hit depends on the unit.
 Rabble, shot, dragoons and light horse hit on a roll of 6, pike+shot hit on a roll of 5 or 6, and commanders involved in a melee hit on a roll of 4, 5, or 6.
 The "to hit" score for horse depends on the context.
 Horse hit on: